CS3450-Group9/Dans-AutoBarn/docs/useCases/README.md

 2. Till operator enters code into system and validates rental
 	- If the code is invalid, the till operator asks for a different code or turns the customer away
 3. Till operator asks customer if they want insurance
-	- If they do not buy insurnace, enable the system to make the car break down after at a random time sometime during their rental
+	- If they do not buy insurance, enable the system to make the car break down after at a random time sometime during their rental
 4. Till operator (or someone else) gets car for customer
 5. Till operator verifies that the car has been given out to the customer